webpagearshi/Operationalizing-ML/starter_files/README.md

 In the first section we will configure a cloud based machine learning production model, deployed it and then consumed it

 *Step 1*: Authentication
->Since I have used the Udacity workspace to complete this project I skipped this step as I did not have authorization to create a security principal.
+>Since I have used the Udacity workspace to complete this project I skipped this step as I did not have authorization to create a service principal.

 *Step 2*: Create and run AUto ML Experiment